How to File Articles of Organization in Colorado

 To form a Colorado LLC, you file Articles of Organization with the Colorado Secretary of State.
 There are two options from the Secretary of State to submit the filing.
 You can do so online or with paper documents via mail.
 Most companies file online due to the convenience.
 The majority of companies with special filings still choose to mail them in.
 You should note that the Articles of Incorporation get filed for Colorado corporations.
 Find out more about forming a Colorado LLC, registered a Colorado business and our registered agent services.

 The Secretary of State's Office works hard to ensure Colorado companies are competitive across the country.
-As such, online filings get immediately accepted.
-That lets us offer a 24-hour guarantee for new companies.
+As such, online filings will be immediately accepted and approved.
+That lets us offer you a 24-hour guarantee for new companies.
 Documents that are mailed in require three to five business days to process.
-There is also the option for nominees.

 You do not have any reason to worry about Colorado Articles of Organization for your LLC when you work with us.
 Our formation services will handle every single aspect of the process.
 This includes the fee and the filing itself.
-To maintain your anonymity, we file using our information.
+To maintain your anonymity, we file using our information and address.
 Our experience ensures we file everything correctly the first time.
-We gladly make that promise to every single client.
-This way, you do not have to concern yourself about the formalities.
+To form your Colorado LLC, click the Order link at the top of our website.

 Reviewing the Filing